Are you using Google Analytics?

 The power of Google Analytics is truly powerful, even as a free service.

-On an affiliate level, most of these reports will generally be focused around keeping track and records of how well your campaigns are performing.
+On a marketing level, most of these reports will generally be focused on keeping track and records of how well your campaigns are performing.